Search Health Tests

 What's included

 Core dementia biomarkers provide the most direct insight into early Alzheimer’s-related changes in the brain.
-These blood-based markers, including phosphorylated tau (p-tau217), can detect abnormal protein changes years before symptoms emerge.
+These blood-based markers, including phosphorylated tau (p-tau217), can measure abnormal protein changes years before symptoms emerge.
 Measuring these markers helps identify individuals at higher risk, supports early diagnosis, and guides personalised prevention strategies.

 Genetic testing identifies inherited factors that influence dementia risk.
 ApoE genotyping examines the presence of the ApoE ε4 allele, the strongest genetic predictor of late-onset Alzheimer’s disease.
 Knowing your genetic profile empowers proactive lifestyle, nutritional, and medical strategies to protect long-term cognitive health.